 Training, Site Visits, and Community College Connections

 The training of the SMART micro-certifications ran several pilots in 2019 in the Pittsburgh region with the help of the PA Department of Labor (DoL) and funding through Partner4Work.
-The training is being carried out with local leaders of community organizations.
+The training was carried out with local leaders of community organizations.

-Site visits to local robotics and advanced manufacturing companies help us expose underserved community youth to this career path.
-Some companies are also working with us to create the KSA lists.
+Site visits to local robotics and advanced manufacturing companies helped expose underserved community youth to this career path.
+Many of these same companies worked with us to create or validate the KSA lists.